postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 * They are fully configurable for silent installation
 * Apple Silicon is supported

-#### Installing a PKG installer package
+### Installing a PKG installer package

 A PKG installer can be installed by double-clicking on the file and following the interactive configurable wizard.
-PKGs can also be installed from a command-line interface using the macOS `installer(8)` tool.
+PKGs can also be installed from a command-line interface using the macOS `installer` tool.

-The `LocalSystem` target instructs the PKG to install application bundles to `/Applications` and store installation settings at `/var/root/Library/Preferences`:
+The `LocalSystem` target instructs the PKG to install app bundles to `/Applications` and store installation settings at `/var/root/Library/Preferences`:

 ``` shell
 sudo installer -dumplog -verbose -pkg path/to/app.pkg -target LocalSystem
 ```

 You can also perform a per-user installation by specifying the `CurrentUserHomeDirectory` target.
-Given this target, the PKG installs application bundles to `$HOME/Applications` and store installation settings at `$HOME/Library/Preferences`:
+Given this target, the PKG installs app bundles to `$HOME/Applications` and store installation settings at `$HOME/Library/Preferences`:

 ``` shell
 installer -dumplog -verbose -pkg path/to/app.pkg -target CurrentUserHomeDirectory
 ```

-#### PKG installation options
+### PKG installation options

 You can define custom properties with the `installationOptions` profile setting.
-These settings can be changed at installation time using the macOS `defaults(1)` tool either before or after installing the PKG.
+These settings can be changed at installation time using the macOS `defaults` tool either before or after installing the PKG.

-For example, if your application defines a `MY_OPTION` integer installation option, you can set a custom value:
+For example, if your app defines a `MY_OPTION` integer installation option, you can set a custom value:

 ``` shell
 # For system-wide PKGs